Are different parenting styles causing problems in your relationship? Learn how to handle parenting disagreements without losing your mind!

 1. Acknowledge your partner’s point of view

-What do you do when parents don’t agree on discipline?
+What do you do when you don’t agree on discipline?

 Let’s say you and your partner can’t agree on spanking: he thinks it’s the only way to discipline your child, while you don’t think it’s effective or kind.